slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You can easily judge the character of a man by how he treats those who can do nothing for him."
 -- Goethe*
 > *"Nearly all men stand adversity.
 If want to test a man's character, give him power."
 -- Abraham Lincoln*
+> *"Nearly all men can stand adversity, but if you want to test a man's character, give him power."
+-- Abraham Lincoln*
 > *"I'm suspicious of people who don't like dogs, but I trust a dog when it doesn't like a person."
 -- Bill Murray*